cokia/SwiftUI-cheatsheet-kor/README.md

 <h4 id="WebView"> WebView </h4>

-`WebView` is used to display an open web page, example:
+`WebView` is used to display an open web page, 예제:

 ```swift
 struct WebViewPage : UIViewRepresentable {